-“An 8-year-old girl is the first unique case of chromosome 6p deletion.
+“Olivia Farnsworth, an 8-year-old girl is the first unique case of chromosome 6p deletion.
 She can not feel pain, hunger, and the requirement of sleep.
-It is a congenital condition in which some of the parts of chromosome 6 deleted during the process of cell division.”
+It is a congenital condition in which some part of chromosome 6 deletes during the process of cell division.”

 A chromosome is a complex network of proteins and DNA.
-We humans have 46 number of chromosomes, however, the number of chromosomes varies among organisms.
-How DNA fits inside the nucleus?
-Read the article: DNA packaging in eukaryotes
+We, humans, have 46 chromosomes in 23 pairs, however, the structure and number of chromosomes vary among different organisms.

-Likewise, the centromere helps chromosomes to arrange properly during the process of replication, the two arms (“p” arm and “q” arm) have genetic information in the form of genes and the telomeres are the cap of the chromosomes which protects the genetic information of it.
+Likewise, the centromere helps chromosomes to arrange accurately during the process of replication, the two arms (“p” arm and “q” arm) have genetic information in the form of genes and the telomeres are the cap of the chromosomes that protects the genetic information.

 Depending upon the location of the centromere the chromosomes are divided into several categories such as acrocentric, metacentric or submetacentric.
 Chromosome 6 is a medium submetacentric chromosome having the “p” arm slightly shorter than the “q” arm.

 Take a look at the different forms of chromosome 6 depending upon its length: